jbrook/docs/content/docs/ssh-keys/generating-ssh-keys.md

 ## Generating SSH Keys

-To generate an SSH key pair open the application settings, pipeline settings or organization settings and click the `+ Generate SSH key` button.
+To generate an SSH key pair open the application settings, pipeline settings or organization settings and click the `+ Generate SSH key` link.
 From the dialog you can choose a name for you SSH key and the number of bits to use to generate it.
 Wercker will generate the key for you in the background and create two environment variables.